-The developer will provide a risk assessment for project construction, operation and closure.
+The developer will provide a risk assessment for project construction, operation, and closure.
 The risk assessment will use best practice and include:

-- 1) a consideration of system(s) boundaries, the elements within and any interconnections between elements: - 2) identification of hazards and failure modes of individual elements; - 3) quantitatively evaluate the probability of hazards, elements and compound failure modes; - 4) an assessment of the likelihood and consequence of each risk identified; - 5) an evaluation of the acceptability of each risk identified; - 6) an identification of factors which affect the likelihood and/or consequence of accidents and malfunctions including: - a. geohazards and areas of increased likelihood or consequence of geohazards; - b. seasonal conditions such as ice, snow, or fog;
+- 1) a consideration of system(s) boundaries, the elements within and any interconnections between elements: - 2) identification of hazards and failure modes of individual elements: - 3) quantitatively evaluate the probability of hazards, elements and compound failure modes; - 4) an assessment of the likelihood and consequence of each risk identified; - 5) an evaluation of the acceptability of each risk identified; - 6) an identification of factors that affect the likelihood and/or consequence of accidents and malfunctions including: - a. geohazards and areas of increased likelihood or consequence of geohazards; - b. seasonal conditions such as ice, snow, or fog; - c. fires; - d. human error; - e. road grade and alignment such as areas with sharp bends or line of site issues; - f. proximity to water courses; - g. location of sensitive or important areas; and - h. locations and conditions that would make spill response more challenging. - 7) a description of the developer's proposed or existing emergency response plans and/or other contingency plans that will be in place for accidents, malfunctions, or unforeseen impacts of the environment on the development, or of the development on the environment.
+This will include a description of the response time for emergencies or spill response.
+The developer will describe how these plans factor into the assessment of the likelihood and consequence of the risks identified;

-- c. fires; - d. human error; - e. road grade and alignment such as areas with sharp bends or line of site issues; - f. proximity to water courses; - g. location of sensitive or important areas; and, - h. locations and conditions that would make spill response more challenging. - 7) a description of the developer's emergency response plans and/or other contingency plans that will be in place for accidents, malfunctions, or unforeseen impacts of the environment on the development, or of the development on the environment.
-The developer will describe how these plans factor into the assessment of the likelihood and consequence of the risks identified: - 8) a description of applicable government emergency response authorities, jurisdictions and their responsibilities.
-This will include a description of spill response and emergency response authorities; and, - 9) a description of health and safety considerations for both project related personnel and members of the public who may use the road.
+- 8) a description of applicable government emergency response authorities, jurisdictions and their responsibilities.
+This will include a description of spill response and emergency response authorities, confirmed response capabilities, and response times.
+The developer will describe how third party response roles factor into the assessment of likelihood and consequence of the risks identified; and - 9) a description of health and safety considerations for both project related personnel and members of the public who may use the road.
+This will include consideration of the likely response times for medical emergencies by the developer, the GNWT, or the Yukon Government.